-Some people may be more vulnerable to microbial contaminants (such as Cryptosporidium) in their drinking water than the general population.
-Immuno-compromised persons, such as those undergoing chemotherapy for cancer, those who have received organ transplants, those undergoing treatment with steroids; and, people with other immune disorders along with infants and some elderly can be at risk from infection.
-These people should seek advice about drinking water from their physician or health-care provider.
-Guidelines and means to lessen the risk of infection by Cryptosporidium and other contaminants is available from the Safe Drinking Water Hotline at 1-800-426-4791.
+You may be more vulnerable than the general population to certain microbial contaminants, such as Cryptosporidium, in drinking water.
+Infants, some elderly, or immunocompromised persons such as those undergoing chemotherapy for cancer, persons who have undergone organ transplants; those who are undergoing treatment with steroids; and, people with HIV/AIDS or other immune disorders, can be particularly at risk from infections.
+You should seek advice about drinking water from their physician or healthcare providers.
+Additional guidelines and appropriate means to lessen the risk of infection by Cryptosporidium are available from the Safe Drinking Water Hotline at 1-800-426-4791.